HendrikWeisgerber/DXC_Documentation_PE4/README.md

 4. Python
 5. Anaconda
 6. Create virtuel envirement (maskrcnn)
-7. Download and exeents.txt and from the Github Projekt which we are working with
+7. Download and execute requirements.txt from the Github Projekt which we are working with https://github.com/deeepwin/lego-cnn/tree/7be13a797ecdd7453765b68436590a15cbdf0926

-Untick the Option of secure boot in the BIOS to allow third party drives easier installation.
+# If you dont want to use the script:

 How to install Chrome
 1. wget https://dl.google.com/linux/direct/google-chrome-stable_current_amd64.deb